Matthew 5: 17-48

 Jesus carries on saying, “It has been said, ‘Anyone who divorces his wife must give her a certificate of divorce.’But I tell you that anyone who divorces his wife, except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery.”
 Here Jesus has turned to a different aspect of adultery; divorcing for the wrong reasons.
-He is explaining that when someone divorces in order to marry someone else, it is adulterous.
+He is explaining that when someone divorces in order to marry someone else that they prefer it is adulterous.
 The Law of Moses allowed for divorce, but not divorce for adulterous reasons.
 Again we need to see the heart of God in this.
 We are sometimes like Pharisees looking for the legalities of when we can and can’t divorce.
 Jesus is simply saying ‘don’t make adulterous decisions,’ be faithful in heart, thought and deed.

 Jesus moves on to oaths.
 “You have heard that it was said…‘Do not break your oath, but keep the oaths you have made to the Lord.’
 But I tell you, Do not swear at all: either by heaven, for it is God’s throne; or…by your head, for you cannot make even one hair white or black.”
-The Jews had developed a habit of reinforcing promises they made to God and one another with an oath.
+The Jews had developed a habit of reinforcing promises they made to one another with an oath.
 They swore by the temple or by their lives that they would keep their word.
 They had turned a simple command about keeping ones promises into a complicated superstition.
 Jesus says, “Simply let your Yes be Yes, and your No, No, anything beyond this comes from the evil one.”
 If you have to reinforce your promise by swearing an oath, you obviously do not have a reputation for keeping your word!
 The heart of this command is simple: Speak the truth and keep your promises.

 Jesus then concludes this part of his discussion by saying, “Be perfect, therefore, as your heavenly Father is perfect.”
 This sentence is a summary statement to all he has just said, but it also needs to be understood within the context of his culture.
 The Pharisees and Jews thought they were perfect if they just practiced the letter of the Law.
 But Jesus has just blown their world apart.
 He has burst the boundaries of the Letter of the Law by showing them the Spirit and Heart of the Law.
 To be perfect they needed to practice the heart of the Law as laid out above.
-It’s the same for us.